wecreatedigital/starter-wordpress/README.md

 ##### WP_DEBUG
 - Makes both `WP_DEBUG` and `SAVEQUERIES` true in wp-config.php
-- Helps with debugging and also enableds the [debugbar](https://en-gb.wordpress.org/plugins/debug-bar/)
+- Helps with debugging and also enables the [debugbar](https://en-gb.wordpress.org/plugins/debug-bar/)

 ##### SSL_ENABLED
 - Value `YES` will enable